shrimpynuts/news-sentiment/README.md

 #### NLTK

 [NLTK](http://www.nltk.org/) is free open-source tool which "provides a practical introduction to programming for language processing".
 One of its nice features is a module for sentiment analysis.
 In particular, they have a tool called their VADER (Valence Aware Dictionary for sEntiment Reasoning) SentimentIntensityAnalyzer, which takes in a piece of text, and spits out its own sentiment score, composed of four scores: negative, neutral, positive, and composite (a compound of the previous three).
 The only issue for our project, however, is that this lexicon-based sentiment analyzer is based on sentiment data derived from humans rating short pieces of texts through Amazon Mechanical Turk.
-As a result, it appears to be more applicable for social media and short texts.

-CITE later: VADER however is focused on social media and short texts unlike Financial News which are almost the opposite. https://towardsdatascience.com/https-towardsdatascience-com-algorithmic-trading-using-sentiment-analysis-on-news-articles-83db77966704
+As a result, it appears to be more ["focused on social media and short texts unlike Financial News which are almost the opposite"](https://towardsdatascience.com/https-towardsdatascience-com-algorithmic-trading-using-sentiment-analysis-on-news-articles-83db77966704).

+#### Building our own lexicon

 #### TextBlob

-#### Building our own lexicon

 #### Neural Network